Hardenack Otto Conrad Zinck: Book of choral music

 Zinck’s most important contribution to church and popular singing was his book of choral music (Danish: Koralbog) from 1801, but which had lain dormant for a while.
 It was introduced in all Danish churches and was used for half a century, with some melodies having even more enduring popularity.

 Zinck also published Compositions for Song and Piano (Danish: Kompositioner for Sangen og Klaveret) which was published in serials.
 He also edited melodies for O. D. Lütken's song book for use at home and in school, containing about 20 of Zinck’s melodies.
 He also wrote a large number of compositions for certain occasions, intended to be performed by the guests present at such events.

 When his dear college was moved to Jonstrup in 1809, Zinck was appointed professor and continued his work for another two years.
 He defended his views on the use of song in various periodicals.
 All his good intentions were united in the use of the word harmony: Harmony in art, in human feelings, i the Fatherland, in the entire Universe.
 However, his theoretical approach at times got in the way for his practical teaching of singing.

 After 20 years at the theater, Zinck held concerts with great attendance.
 His work as singing instructor consisted in helping the opera singers learn their solo parts, previously working with Michel Angelo Potenza to train aspiring singers – mentioning Frydeldahl and Knudsen as his students.
 However, this did not suit him well.
 In 1817, his son Ludvig took over his position as lead singing instructor.
 In spite of his age of 71, Zinck still remained employed, working on his own to further music and singing in general.

 Later years

-Zinck retired on June 23, 1821, at the age of 74.
+Zinck retired on 23 June 1821, at the age of 74.
 As an old man, he preserved his love for the arts.
-He died in Copenhagen on February 15, 1832, followed by his wife on April 19 that same year.
+He died in Copenhagen on 15 February 1832, followed by his wife on 19 April that year.
 Zinck was great-grandfather to Thomas Laub, who 100 years later would initiate a renewal of church singing in Denmark in the spirit of the Lutheran age.